Blog/AI Marketing

 Pros

-• Only repo here paired with a production MCP server (Hyper Cloud MCP) that executes against Meta, Google, TikTok, Amazon, Pinterest ad accounts
+• Only repo here paired with a production MCP server (Hyper MCP) that executes against Meta, Google, TikTok, Amazon, Pinterest ad accounts

 • 17 skills across 6 categories: Paid Ads (6: google-ads, meta-ads, meta-ads-library, amazon-ads, tiktok-ads, pinterest-ads), Social Media (3: tiktok, instagram, linkedin), Research (2: seo-research, competitor-intel), Creative (3: ad-creative-generation, image-generation, video-generation), Outbound + Lifecycle (2: cold-email-outreach, email-lifecycle), Analytics (1: analytics-insights)